-- 8.3.2.
+8.3.2.
 Actions in response to nonconforming product detected before delivery

-The organization had procedures available for taking action to eliminate nonconforming property before delivery. - 8.3.3.
+The organization had procedures available for taking action to eliminate nonconforming product before delivery.

+8.3.3.
 Actions in response to nonconforming product detected after delivery

 The organization had implemented a procedure to deal with nonconforming product detected after delivery by taking appropriate action to the effects, or potential effects, of the nonconformity.
 Procedure for issuing advisory notices were in place.
+The nonconformities identified were addressed through a CAPA plan.